geudde/attic-chest/pages/03.season-2/07.meeting-19/05.sonnet-1/docs.md

 &emsp;A pensive source of mental pleasure

 Mayst thou fair maid be ever blest,
-&emsp;In Mem’ry’s sweetest, choicest measures,
+&emsp;In mem’ry’s sweetest, choicest measures,
 (In this is every wish exprest,
 &emsp;For this includes all other pleasures.)